- Video: Constipation During Pregnancy – Causes, Signs & Remedies

 8. Take Natural Probiotic

 Our body needs good bacterial activity to digest food properly.
-Eat a cup of yoghurt every day as it is a natural probiotic
+Eat a cup of yoghurt every day as it is a natural probiotic.

 There are many yoga postures for constipation that can help move gas and undigested food through the intestines and provide relief.
-A few yoga asanas you can try for digestive health are the Matsyasana twist, downward facing dog and the triangle pose.
-Do remember to consult a yoga specialist before taking to yoga
+A few yoga asanas you can try for digestive health are the Matsyasana twist, downward-facing dog and the triangle pose.
+Do remember to consult a yoga specialist before taking to yoga.

 10. Aloe Vera Juice

 You can try aloe vera juice as it helps in cooling down the digestive system.
 Take two tablespoons of aloe vera gel for relief.
-It is best if you can scoop it out of an aloe vera leaf, and blend it in a cup of fruit juice.

-Foods that Help Prevent Constipation
+Foods That Help Prevent Constipation

 Here is the list of food items that you can include in your diet to help you prevent constipation.

-Fruits: Go for guava, pears, apples, berries, oranges and tangerines
+Fruits: Go for guava, pears, apples, berries, oranges and tangerines.

-Vegetables: Eat brussels sprouts, carrots, sweet potatoes, pumpkins squash.
-Also include leafy vegetables such as spinach, lettuce, etc
+Vegetables: Eat brussels sprouts, carrots, sweet potatoes, pumpkins, squash.
+Also include leafy vegetables such as spinach, lettuce, etc.

-Legumes: Consume beans, lentils and peas
+Legumes: Consume beans, lentils and peas.

-Grains: Go for whole-wheat bread, brown rice, unprocessed oats and bran
+Grains: Go for whole-wheat bread, brown rice, unprocessed oats and bran.

 Remember, like most other challenges you face in pregnancy, constipation too is a temporary phase and will subside after delivery.
 You can successfully deal with it if you adopt these preventive steps in your diet and lifestyle.